We may earn money or products from the companies mentioned in this post.

 - The water is warm year-round at 27-28°C (79-82°F).
 Some sites have a thermocline at around 10 meters (33 feet) where the temp can drop to 23°C (74°F).
 A 3-5mm wetsuit is recommended.
 Visibility varies based on the season and plankton blooms.
 The range is from 35-85ft (10-25m).

 The best season for whale sharks is October to February.
 For turtles, it is from March to June.
-For big schools of pelagic fish and manta rays the season is November-December.
+For big schools of pelagic fish and manta rays, the season is November-December.
 January to March is the humpback season.
 April is the best time for dolphins.
 In summary, from October to June something memorable to see and photograph is making the cruise to the seas around Oman.

 Best Liveaboard Dive Boats – Oman